Oakey railway station

 Oakey railway station is located on the Western line in Queensland, Australia.
 It serves the town of Oakey.
 The station has one platform with a passing loop and two sidings, opening in 1868.

-In addition to it being used as an operational passenger railway station, the Oakey Railway Station is utilized by the Toowoomba Regional Council as the Oakey Visitor Information Centre.
+In addition to it being used as an operational passenger railway station, the Oakey Railway Station is used by the Toowoomba Regional Council as the Oakey Visitor Information Centre.

 Services

 Oakey is served by Queensland Rail Travel's twice weekly Westlander service travelling between Brisbane and Charleville.

+The Westbound Service (3S86) is timetabled to stop at Oakey at 12:10am on Wednesdays and Fridays.

+The Eastbound Service (3987) is timetabled to stop at Oakey at 5:55am on Thursdays and Saturdays.

+Greyhound Australia also uses Oakey as a timetabled stop for the following intercity bus services: